Bella Figlia’s “New Form” Music Video Premiere

 What is your favorite art form?

 Maybe my favorite art form is improv.
 I was an improviser for two and a half years, and I had captained my own team and all that.
 We were called the Vipers.
 It taught me that I can be anyone I want in as much detail as I want on that stage.
-And for two minutes, 2 to 3 minutes.
+And for two minutes to five minutes.
 No one can tell me otherwise.
 And when I'd walk off the stage, it was like I was that human.
-And then four minutes later, I had to go back on stage and be a completely different human.
+And then four minutes later, I had to go back on stage and be a completely someone or something different.
 And when I finished improv, it was like, what is the difference between real life and the stage stuff?
-Inherently, I'm no one, I can be anything.
-So, when we tell kids that, I don't think we tell them that everything else is part of it.
-It's like, oh, you can be anything you want, and then we walk away, and it's like, as a kid, what do I do with that information?
-But actually being thrown and having to be that person in front of strangers, there was no difference.
-And so improv is my favorite, and seeing a lot of actors and famous people who got their start in improv, like it's war.
-You are going into the unknown with your team, and you just have to figure it out on stage.
-So I love that.

 What advice would you give to others hoping to create their own inclusive art space, especially in places where there isn't as much access to art-based scenes, such as Wick Monet?

 Honestly, and maybe this is too personal, but do it in your house.
-Ask some friends, hey, let's create an art network and just do it in your house.
+Ask some friends, hey, let's create an art network and just do it in your homes.
 So many beautiful art moments happen between like two to ten people, and then just live in that space for a bit.
-Put on an exhibition in a small room, maybe partner up, go in someone's yard, have a small concert, get your practice in in the safest way possible, so you don't have to spend your money on rent and you can learn lessons like how to hang art, how to speak to artists, how to navigate a curation, and you can do that from your own home.
-Now it's like if you open up to the public, that's a different story, but you can at minimum, host an art exhibition with your friends, and when you have these get-togethers, these parties and such, just make it more about art than it typically is.
-That's where I'd start.
+Put on an exhibition in a small room, maybe partner up, go in someone's yard, have a small concert, get your practice in, in the safest way possible, so you don't have to spend your money on rent and you can learn lessons like how to hang art, how to speak to artists, how to navigate a curation, and you can do that from your own home.
+Now, if you open up to the public, that's a different story, but you can at minimum, host an art exhibition with your friends, and when you have these get-togethers, these parties and such, just make hangouts more about art than they typically are, That's where I'd start.

 Where do you hope to see Monet going in the future?

 I would love for Monet to become an art school alternative, where maybe you pay a little bit of money, but it's nowhere close to what you'd pay at school, and it teaches lessons mainly on how to build community, how to use art as a tool, and for some of the technical lessons, you just have apprenticeships with people in your medium.
 That is probably what Monet would thrive in doing.
 I don't think that art ever needs to be something that makes you go broke.
 There are certain mediums that are expensive, and that's hard to do.
 Fair.
 But failing is probably the best lesson in doing any of this, failing, but going out there.
-It sucks that there's 18 to 22 year olds who have no real responsibility compared to their later selves, and they're just stuck on these campuses going in crazy debt under the guise of, this is going to make me a better artist.
+It sucks that there's 18 to 22 year olds who have the most freedom that they will have in life and they're just stuck on these campuses, going in crazy debt under the guise of, this is going to make me the best artist.
 That sucks.
 What you're really learning is just tradition and putting ceilings on what's possible now.
 If art is your thing, make sure travel is a part of it, work in the field because it's possible, that's where I'm at.
 That's my lesson.

 Who is your favorite artist(s)?